elaynelemos/terraform-template/{{ cookiecutter.project_slug }}/README.md

 # {{ cookiecutter.project_name }}

+{{ cookiecutter.project_description }}

-This is a sample template for {{ cookiecutter.project_name }} - Below is a brief explanation of what we have generated for you using [infra template](https://github.com/flow-lab/infra-template):
+Below is a brief explanation of what we have generated for you using [infra template](https://github.com/flow-lab/infra-template):

 ```shell
 .